Fletcher Baker

+He previously played for the Brisbane Broncos and Sydney Roosters in the National Rugby League (NRL).

 Background

 Baker played his junior rugby league for the Muswellbrook Rams.
 Before making his first grade debut for the Sydney Roosters, he played for the club's feeder side North Sydney in the NSW Cup.

-Career

-2021
+Playing career

 In round 2 of the 2021 NRL season, Baker made his NRL debut against the Wests Tigers at Campbelltown Stadium and scored a try in a 40–6 victory.

 Baker played a total of 16 games for the Sydney Roosters in the 2021 NRL season including the club's two finals matches.
 The Sydney Roosters would be eliminated from the second week of the finals losing to Manly 42-6.

+On 24 September 2023, Baker played for North Sydney in their 2023 NSW Cup grand final loss against South Sydney.

+The prop played 12 games for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.
+Baker featured in just two first grade games in 2025 but did play in the Burleigh Bears Queensland Cup premiership.
+Fletcher then left the Broncos at the end of season.

+On 10 November 2025, it was announced that Baker signed a development deal with Canterbury for the 2026 season.